The tough decision of whether to view the body of a loved one is one of the hardest decisions you will ever face in your life.

 As a result, I postponed viewing my mom’s body until when it was too late.
 Don’t make the same mistake.

-Even if other mourners are around your mom’s coffin, request some alone time to view the body.
-Chances are that you will be given priority because you are her child.
+Even if other mourners are around your loved one’s casket, request some alone time to view the body.
+Chances are that you will be given priority because you are a close relative.

-In fact, other mourners will be very supportive in letting you spend as much time as you want with your deceased mother.
+In fact, other mourners will be very supportive in letting you spend as much time as you want with your deceased loved one.

-Standing next to your Mom’s Coffin Viewing her Body
+Standing next to your Loved One’s Casket Viewing her Body

-When you finally gather the courage to view your mom’s body, make sure you take your time.
+When you finally gather the courage to view your loved one’s body, make sure you take your time.
 If you have very strong emotions, you will be tempted to back off immediately your eyes land on your mother’s body.

-But unless you have spent sufficient time to look at your mom’s body, you will feel as if you never viewed it at all.
+But unless you have spent sufficient time to look at your loved one’s body, you will feel as if you never viewed it at all.

 When we were at the mortuary, we didn’t have much time to view the body; I glimpsed at my mom’s body and walked away.

 I could barely remember any detail a few seconds after viewing my mom’s body.
 I rushed it and it was not good.